sfdc-db-gmail/unlocked-packages/docs/faq-unlocked-packages.md

 <h2 id="modify-md-installed-org">
-Q. What are the implications of modifying or deleting metadata that is part of an unlocked package *directly* in the installed org??
+Q. What are the implications of modifying or deleting metadata that is part of an unlocked package *directly* in the installed org?
 </h2>

 You have developed an unlocked package, taken it through all of the testing cycles - integration, user acceptance, etc. - and you are now ready to install it in your production org.
 One question that arises is, what happens if your admin has to make an emergency change to the metadata *directly* in the production org?
 For example, the admin might have noticed that some permission sets are granting too much access, a page layout is missing some critical fields, or a report is missing a key column.
 If this metadata is part of an unlocked package, should the admin contact the development team and take it through the full cycle of development, testing, UAT and then do the deployment?
 The answer is yes from a best practice of software development process perspective.
 But what if one or all of these changes need to be made *right now!*?